tudorpintea999/Hyperlane-DSS/README.md

 ### Release Agents

 - Tag the commit with the current date in the format `agents-yyyy-mm-dd`; e.g. `agents-2023-03-28`.
-- [Create a Github Release](https://github.com/hyperlane-xyz/hyperlane-monorepo/releases/new) with a changelog against the previous version titled `Agents MMMM DD, YYYY`, e.g. `Agents March 28, 2023`.
+- [Create a GitHub Release](https://github.com/hyperlane-xyz/hyperlane-monorepo/releases/new) with a changelog against the previous version titled `Agents MMMM DD, YYYY`, e.g. `Agents March 28, 2023`.
 - Include the agent docker image tag in the description of the release
 - Create a summary of change highlights
 - Create a "breaking changes" section with any changes required